SamCD/BooksLibrary/README.md

 Please note, this project requires that the Flask module be installed.
 More information on Flask can be found here: http://flask.pocoo.org/

-You can install all required modules for this project by running `pip install requirements.txt`
+You can install all required modules for this project by running `pip install -r requirements.txt`

 Alternatively, you can visit the project online at: http://samcd95.pythonanywhere.com.